Self-aligned gate: Self-alignment

 The self-aligned gate developed in several steps to its present form.
 Key to the advance was the discovery that heavily doped poly-silicon was conductive enough to replace aluminum.
 This meant the gate layer could be created at any stage in the multi-step fabrication process.

 In the self-aligned process, the key gate-insulating layer is formed near the beginning of the process.
 Then the gate is deposited and patterned on top.
 Then the source-drains are doped (for poly-silicon the gates are doped simultaneously).
 The source-drain pattern thus represents only the outside edges of the source and drain, the inside edge of those sections being masked by the gate itself.
 As a result, the source and drain "self-align" to the gate.
 Since they are always perfectly positioned, there is no need to make the gate wider than desired, and the parasitic capacitance is greatly reduced.
 Alignment time and chip-to-chip variability are likewise reduced.

-After early experimentation with different gate materials using aluminum, molybdenum and amorphous silicon, the semiconductor industry almost universally adopted self-aligned gates made with polycrystalline silicon (poly-silicon), the so-called silicon-gate technology (SGT) or "self-aligned silicon-gate" techology, which had many additional benefits over the reduction of parasitic capacitances.
+After early experimentation with different gate materials using aluminum, molybdenum and amorphous silicon, the semiconductor industry almost universally adopted self-aligned gates made with polycrystalline silicon (poly-silicon), the so-called silicon-gate technology (SGT) or "self-aligned silicon-gate" technology, which had many additional benefits over the reduction of parasitic capacitances.
 One important feature of SGT was that the transistor was entirely buried under top quality thermal oxide (one of the best insulators known), making it possible to create new device types, not feasible with conventional technology or with self-aligned gates made with other materials.
 Particularly important are charge-coupled devices (CCD), used for image sensors, and non-volatile memory devices using floating silicon-gate structures.
 These devices dramatically enlarged the range of functionality that could be achieved with solid state electronics.

 Certain innovations were required in order to make self-aligned gates: